lovelmimica/design-patterns-homework-02/README.md

 ##Used design patterns
 ###Factory Method
 The pattern is used for creating proliferated diver agencies and for creating alternative algorithms for dive organization.
-In class diagram, this pattern is market with ***brown***.
+In class diagram, this pattern is marked with ***brown***.
 ###Prototype
 The pattern is used to deep copy dive objects for purpose of calculating seructiy rate for each organization variant.
-In class diagram, this pattern is market with ***red***.
+In class diagram, this pattern is marked with ***red***.
 ###Singleton
 The pattern is used to enforce uniqueness for particular objects of RandomNumberGenerator, DivingClub and AgencyFactorySingletonDecorator.
-In class diagram, this pattern is market with ***pink***.
+In class diagram, this pattern is marked with ***pink***.
 ###Composite
 The patterns is used for composing dives and tables (which both are composed of same type parts).
 In class diagram, this pattern is marked with ***gray***.
 ###Decorator